Challenging Insecure Voting Machines in Tennessee

 Our amicus brief, filed with co-counsel Covington Burling on behalf of the National Election Defense Coalition, the U.S. Technology Policy Committee of the Association for Computing Machinery and individual election security experts, argue that the harm is not speculative, but is in fact real, certain, and imminent.
 The AccuVote-TSx DRE system arbitrarily dilutes voting power by under- and overcounting voters and by misassigning ballots, thereby increasing the voting power of some voters at the expense of others.
 It also arbitrarily dilutes voting power by arbitrarily assigning votes to incorrect candidates.

 The system also puts the county at real and imminent risk for high-tech ballot box tampering.
 Known defects in the voting system make it highly susceptible to undetectable foreign and domestic interference.
 And Shelby County compounds these real and imminent harms by employing a system that has no reasonable, secure, and voter-verifiable auditing mechanism.
 The system causes real and imminent injury to the plaintiffs’ fundamental right to vote.
-Therefore, we argue, the Sixth Circuit should reverse the district court’s decision and allow the plaintiffs to proceed with their complaint.
+Therefore, we argued, the Sixth Circuit should reverse the district court’s decision and allow the plaintiffs to proceed with their complaint.

 Major Case Development and Documents